Joey Jordison: Producing

 In August 2004, Jordison became involved in Roadrunner United, a celebration of Roadrunner Records' 25th anniversary.
 As one of four "team captains" who wrote and produced material for the album, Jordison said of the experience, "I thought it was a great idea and was really excited about it, because it was a chance to work with a lot of artists that I really respected while I was growing up."
 In 2007, 3 Inches of Blood recruited Jordison to produce their album Fire Up the Blades.
 Jordison was a fan of the band and when he heard that Roadrunner wanted to have some demos produced he said; "I was the first one to jump at it, I'm like; 'I want this fucking band'."
 From these demos the label commissioned a record.
-Vocalist Jamie Hopper said of Jordison, "he's an amazing producer".
+Vocalist Jamie Hooper said of Jordison, "he's an amazing producer".

 Influences

+Jordison was known for playing technical drum parts, many of which drew influence from thrash metal and would incorporate blast beats and fills played at high tempos.
+Despite this, Drumeo stated that Jordison would simplify his drum parts in certain sections of songs to "elevate" other parts in the instrumentation.

-Jordison cited Neil Peart of Rush, Keith Moon of the Who, John Bonham of Led Zeppelin, Gene Krupa, and Buddy Rich as his main influences.
+Jordison cited Neil Peart of Rush, Keith Moon of the Who, John Bonham of Led Zeppelin, Peter Criss of Kiss, Gene Krupa, and Buddy Rich as his main influences.
 He said, "I grew up listening to Mötley Crüe's Too Fast for Love and Shout at the Devil."
-He described Lars Ulrich (of Metallica), Charlie Benante (of Anthrax), and Dave Lombardo (formerly of Slayer) as having a considerable influence on his drumming.
+He also cited Lars Ulrich (of Metallica), Charlie Benante (of Anthrax), Vinnie Paul (of Pantera), and Dave Lombardo (formerly of Slayer) as other influence on his drumming.
 Jordison also held Dale Crover of Melvins in high esteem.